 “Aladdin” was a film that told a fantastical, magical story about relatable, well-rounded, and good people, attempting to do build firm, good, and genuine relationships with one another.
 In a word, for all of the fantasy, it felt real and the relationships seen exemplified the goals of what good relationships should be.
 It touched upon relationships with friends, soul-mates, and even one’s own self with a message that honesty, kindness, love, and righteous desires would lead to the greatest happiness one could have.

 Aladdin as a character became much richer in depth in this film.
-He was more well-rounded – clearly knowing stealing was wrong, that he didn’t want to do it – that he only did it to survive, but also feeling very stuck in his position within society.
+He was more well-rounded.
+Clearly he knows stealing is wrong and he doesn’t want to do it.
+It’s just something he did to survive, while also feeling very stuck in his position within society.
 And this position clearly clouded his own vision of his own self-worth, ironically so, as he clearly sees the innate self-worth in others.

 Furthermore, as the story progresses, Aladdin battles with feelings of selfishness and self-doubt – not wanting to give everything up that he now has, being afraid of being revealed as what he really was, leading him to lying and hiding the truth.
-Mena’s portrayal of him made him endearing – you wanted to root for him and not just because he gave some food to children as in the original, but because we subconsciously just start wanting the best for him – wanting him to realize that he’s already worth so much more than mere genie wishes will grant him, as he recognizes and fights for what’s right without hesitation, something most of us desire ourselves to do when faced with difficult decisions.
+Mena’s portrayal of him made him endearing.
+You wanted to root for him and not just because he gave some food to children as in the original.
+But this time because we subconsciously just start wanting the best for him.
+We want him to realize that he’s already worth so much more than mere genie wishes will grant him.
+All of this happens as he recognizes and fights for what’s right without hesitation.
+Perhaps because it’s something most of us desire ourselves to do when faced with difficult decisions.

 The Bro-mance between Genie and Aladdin builds on this.
-In many ways, Will Smith embodied not only “Genie” in the traditional way that Robin Williams’ did, but also enhanced for the live action the true notion that Aladdin and the Genie became tight friends and came to trust one another.
-They become one another’s wingman, encouraging the other to go for the girls they were interested in respectively, even despite awkward talk of various types of jams (tell me I was not the only one chuckling at that, I dare you).
-And all of that, all of that trust and building of their relationship, just hits us all so hard and makes it all the worse when we, along with Genie, watch Aladdin fall victim to fear and tell Genie that he couldn’t free him.
+In many ways, Will Smith embodied “Genie” in the traditional way that Robin Williams’ did.
+But he also enhanced for the live action the true notion that Aladdin and the Genie became tight friends.
+They came to trust one another.
+Aladdine and the Genie become one another’s wingman.
+They encourage the other to go for the girls they were interested in respectively, even despite awkward talk of various types of jams.
+(Tell me I was not the only one chuckling at that, I dare you.)
+And all of that, all of that trust and building of their relationship, just hits us all so hard.
+It makes it all the worse when we, along with Genie, watch Aladdin fall victim to fear and tell Genie that he couldn’t free him.

 “Aladdin” stunningly captures the imagination, a true diamond in the rough.
-It shows us “A Whole New World” where through these gorgeous exemplifications of love and trust we can take on new leaps, bounds, and adventures in our lives.
-For really, it’s what matters on the inside and together, we can build each other up to see that we all have that inner power to make even the fantastical a reality.
-And, with a splash of color, like its 1992 counterpart, “Aladdin” brings these messages to today’s day and age with a grandeur adventure, modern music, multicultural dance, emotionally refreshing splendor, and yes, even a hint, of that classic Disney magic.
+It shows us “A Whole New World”.
+One where through these gorgeous exemplifications of love and trust we can take on new leaps, bounds, and adventures in our lives.
+For really, it’s what matters on the inside.
+For together, we can build each other up.
+We can see that we all have that inner power to make even the fantastical a reality.
+And, with a splash of color, like its 1992 counterpart, “Aladdin” brings these messages to today’s day and age.
+It does so with a grandeur adventure, modern music, multicultural dance, even emotionally refreshing splendor.
+And yes, even a hint, of that classic Disney magic.

 To Listen to some of the best from Guy Ritchie’s 2019 “Aladdin”, be sure to enjoy the below!